-Absence from School
+Absences from School

-If your child is going to be absent from school please call the school at 604.795.5312 and leave a message (our phones are not answered until 9:00 am) or use our Safe Arrival Link on Robertson's Website.
+If your child is going to be absent from school, please call the school at 604.795.5312 and leave a message.
 It saves us a great deal of time and ensures the safety of your child if you communicate their status to us.
-Please feel free to leave your message on our answering machine.
-If a parent does not notify the school of a child's absence, the school will attempt to call your home to check on the absence.
+If a parent/guardian does not notify the school of a child's absence, the school will attempt to call your home to check on the absence.
 If your child does arrive after the bell in the morning or after lunch, they MUST report to the office.

 When students arrive late, they need to check in at the office as part of our safe arrival program.
-We ask that parents do not walk them to the classroom.
+We ask that parents/guardians do not walk them to the classroom.
 We are encouraging students walking to the classrooms independently and prefer for them to be here on time and line up with their class at the beginning of the day.